 - Unauthorized substitutions

 A builder warrants that, for two years from the date of possession, the common elements are free from:

 - Water penetration through the basement or foundation walls

 - Defects in materials or work (including windows, doors and caulking) that result in water penetration into the building envelope

-- Defects in materials and work in distribution systems, exterior cladding, among others.
+- Defects in materials and work in distribution systems.